Gama19999/cordova-plugin-applinks/README.md

 4. The user clicks a link to `https://www.example.com/puppies` on the device.
 This link could be anywhere: in a browser, in a Google Search Appliance suggestion, or anywhere else.
 Android forwards the intent to the `example.com` app.

 5. The `example.com` app receives the intent and chooses to handle it, opening the puppies page in the app.
-If for some reason the app had declined to handle the link, or if the app were not on the device, then the link will be send to the next default intent handler, matching that intent pattern (i.e. browser).
+If for some reason the app had declined to handle the link, or if the app were not on the device, then the link will be sent to the next default intent handler, matching that intent pattern (i.e. browser).

 ### Testing AppLinks for Android locally